Smileybob72801/CycleWise/README.md

 Released under the Apache License 2.0.
 See LICENSE.md

-© 2025 Veleda – CycleWise™
+© 2025 Veleda – RythmWise™
-Veleda and CycleWise are registered trademarks of Veleda.
+Veleda and RythmWise are registered trademarks of Veleda.
 See TRADEMARK_POLICY.md for details.